 Here is a straightforward formula for calculating the Beta Coefficient of a Stock:

-3. Convert the share price values into daily return values using the following formula: return = (closing share price โˆ’ opening share price)/opening share price.
+- Convert the share price values into daily return values using the following formula: return = (closing share price − opening share price)/opening share price.

-5. Align the share return data with the index return so there is a 1-on-1 correspondence between them.
-For share price return, there should be a corresponding index return.
+- Align the share return data with the index return to ensure a 1-to-1 correspondence.
+For the share price return, there should be a corresponding index return.

 Note: The slope is a measure of the rise-over-run of linear regression.
-This number can measure trends in the market.
+This number can measure market trends.

 In addition, you can easily determine if you got the calculation right by comparing your results to those at popular finance websites like Yahoo!
 Finance.